Catherine the Great: Early life

-Catherine was born in Stettin, Province of Pomerania, Kingdom of Prussia, Holy Roman Empire, as Princess Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg.
+Catherine was born on 2 May 1729 in the Castle of the Dukes of Pomerania, Stettin, Province of Pomerania, Kingdom of Prussia, as Princess Sophia Augusta Frederica (or Sophie Auguste Friederike) von Anhalt-Zerbst-Dornburg.
 Her mother was Joanna Elisabeth of Holstein-Gottorp.
 Her father, Christian August, Prince of Anhalt-Zerbst, belonged to the ruling German family of Anhalt.
-He failed to become the duke of the Duchy of Courland and Semigallia, and at the time of his daughter's birth, he held the rank of a Prussian general in his capacity as governor of the city of Stettin.
-However, because her second cousin Peter III converted to Orthodox Christianity, her mother's brother became the heir to the Swedish throne and two of her first cousins, Gustav III and Charles XIII, later became Kings of Sweden.
-In accordance with the then-prevailing custom among the ruling dynasties of Germany, she received her education chiefly from a French governess and from tutors.
-According to her memoirs, Sophie was regarded as a tomboy and trained herself to master a sword.
+He failed to become the duke of Courland and Semigallia and, at the time of his daughter's birth, he held the rank of a Prussian general in his capacity as governor of the city of Stettin.
+However, because her second cousin Charles Peter Ulrich converted to Eastern Orthodox Christianity, her mother's brother, Adolf Frederick, became the heir to the Swedish throne and two of her first cousins, Gustav III and Charles XIII, became Kings of Sweden.

+In accordance with the prevailing custom among the ruling dynasties of Germany, she received her education chiefly from a French governess and from tutors.
+According to her memoirs, Sophie was considered a tomboy and trained herself to master a sword.

-Sophie found her childhood to be quite uneventful; she once wrote to her correspondent Baron Grimm, "I see nothing of interest in it".
-Although Sophie was born a princess, her family had very little money; her rise to power was supported by her mother Joanna's wealthy relatives, who were both nobles and royal relations.
-The more than 300 sovereign entities of the Holy Roman Empire, many of them quite small and powerless, made for a highly competitive political system in which the various princely families fought for advantages over one another, often by way of political marriages.
-For smaller German princely families, an advantageous marriage was one of the best means of advancing their interests, and the young Sophie was groomed throughout her childhood to become the wife of a powerful ruler in order to improve the position of her house.
+Catherine found her childhood to be uneventful; she once wrote to her correspondent Baron Grimm, "I see nothing of interest in it".
+Although Sophie was born a princess, her family had little money; her rise to power was supported by her mother Joanna's wealthy relatives, who were both nobles and royal relations.
+The more than 300 sovereign entities of the Holy Roman Empire, many of them small and powerless, made for a highly competitive political system in which the various princely families competed for advantages over one another, often by way of political marriages.

+For smaller German princely families, an advantageous marriage was one of the best means of advancing their interests.
+To improve the position of her house, Sophie was groomed throughout her childhood to become the wife of a powerful ruler.
 In addition to her native German, Sophie became fluent in French, the lingua franca of European elites in the 18th century.
 The young Sophie received the standard education for an 18th-century German princess, concentrating on etiquette, French, and Lutheran theology.

-Sophie first met her future husband and second cousin, the future Peter III of Russia, at the age of 10.
-Based on her writings, she found Peter detestable upon meeting him.
+In 1739, when Catherine was 10, she met her second cousin who would later become her future husband and Peter III of Russia.
+She later wrote that she immediately found Peter detestable and that she stayed at one end of the castle and Peter at the other.
 She disliked his pale complexion and his fondness for alcohol.
-She later wrote that she stayed at one end of the castle and Peter at the other.

-Marriage and reign of Peter III